-Beginning on January 1, 2021, as permitted by regulations adopted by the Securities and Exchange Commission, paper copies of the Fund's shareholder reports will no longer be sent by mail, unless you specifically request paper copies of the reports from your financial intermediary, such as a broker-dealer or bank.
-Instead, the reports will be made available on a website, and you will be notified by mail each time a report is posted and provided with a website link to access the report.
+Effective January 1, 2021, as permitted by regulations adopted by the Securities and Exchange Commission, paper copies of the Fund's shareholder reports are no longer to be sent by mail, unless you specifically request paper copies of the reports from your financial intermediary, such as a broker-dealer or bank.
+Instead, the reports are available on a website, and you will be notified by mail each time a report is posted and provided with a website link to access the report.